Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 We're nearing the end of our refactor!
 All the practical changes have been made for `validate_book` to use a class reference in place of hard coding `Book`, but the purpose of our function no longer matches the naming.
 Furthermore, our variable names and the `book_id` parameter don't accurately reflect what they hold.

-Let's do one more cycle of test then code changes to make our code easier to read and understand.
+Let's do one more cycle of tests followed by code changes to make our code easier to read and understand.
 We'll start out by updating our `validate_book` tests to fail by changing both the test names and our invocation of the function to use the new name `validate_model`.
 Try out making those updates, then check out our updated tests below when you're ready.

 <details>
    <summary>Updated <code>validate_model</code> tests example</summary>